galexrt/ancientt/README.md

 ## Why the unfork?

+`ancientt` was initially created at [Cloudical](https://cloudical.io).

-It is easier for me to update the project this way and keep it running.
+It is easier for me to update the project this way and keep it going.